RKrafty/LSPCA/Help_files/Windows_Users_Instructions.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and create an account.

-2. Next you wowuld need to downlowad the LSPCA package from the Guithub repository "jamnamdari\LSPCA" and extract the zipped file.
+2. Next you would need to downlowad the LSPCA package from the Guithub repository "jamnamdari\LSPCA" and extract the zipped file.

 3. Open Windows PowerShell and cd to the LSPCA folder.